zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

   - "Owner" - Required for provisioning Azure resources, view Azure Arc-enabled Kubernetes Cloud Defender extension findings and Azure Arc-enabled data services billing, monitoring metrics, and logs management

-  > **NOTE: Jumpstart is following the guidance and best practices of the [Azure Arc Data Services documentation](https://learn.microsoft.com/azure/azure-arc/data/upload-metrics) for enabling and configuring Automatic upload of metrics and logs to Azure**
+  > **NOTE: Jumpstart is following the guidance and best practices of the [Azure Arc Data Services documentation](https://learn.microsoft.com/azure/azure-arc/data/upload-metrics) for enabling and configuring Automatic upload of metrics and logs to Azure Monitor**

     To create it login to your Azure account run the below commands (this can also be done in [Azure Cloud Shell](https://shell.azure.com/).